JoaoRicardoSilva/Recursive-Calculator/README.md

 • The calculator has two memories max.

-• Assume that the user will not make mistakes when entering arguments to the commands
+• The user will not make mistakes when entering arguments to the commands

+• In AM Command, user only create only two memories

+**Possible improvements:**

+• Change the Portuguese to English

+• Change unaryOperator to case insensitive